OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 - _Note that a web page served by the Raspberry Pi can reach the Adafruit-IO web site using REST._ This is called Cross Origin Resource Sharing (CORS).

 <!--
-  TODO provide a QR code to the Adafruit-IO dashboard https://io.adafruit.com/olivierld/dashboards/sample-one -->
+  There is in web/index.html a QR code to the Adafruit-IO dashboard https://io.adafruit.com/olivierld/dashboards/sample-one -->